 The business software market has seen a significant increase in the number of low-code development platforms.
-If the term ‘low-code’ is new for you, trying to pick the right platform is like trying to scale Everest without any climbing gear.
+If the term ‘low-code’ is new to you, trying to pick the right platform is like trying to scale Everest without any climbing gear.

 At their core, low-code application development platforms are designed to reduce IT bottlenecks by letting layman users create their own applications, without needing to rely on programmers.